arminfelder/bup/Documentation/bup-index.md

 -x, \--xdev, \--one-file-system
 :   don't cross filesystem boundaries when recursing through the
-    filesystem -- though as with tar and rsync, the mount points themselves will still be indexed.
+    filesystem, unless the mount points are explicitly listed on the command line.
+As with tar and rsync, the mount points themselves will still be indexed.
 Only applicable if you're using `-u`.

 \--fake-valid
 :   mark specified filenames as up-to-date even if they